-The reduction from eight to six holiday lodges does not address the comments made on 4 February in relation to the development.
-As was previously mentioned, the site abuts the A6, a turnpike road introduced nearly two centuries ago.
-The A6 is one of the key transport routes developed along the Derwent Valley and is an attribute of the World Heritage site.
+While this proposal represents a reduced level of permanently sited structures, by comparison with alternative proposals in previous applications for holiday lodges, it does involve the enclosure of the majority of the site, adjacent to the A6.
+The proposed development would have an adverse effect on the Outstanding Universal Value (OUV) of the DVMWHS by losing the open, undeveloped and therefore, natural character of the site.
+The site abuts the A6, a turnpike road introduced nearly two centuries ago.
+The A6 road is one of the key transport routes developed along the Derwent Valley and is an attribute of the World Heritage Site.